 Planning a birthday party or special occasion?
-Satisfy your sweet tooth as we give you the skinny on the best cake shops in Hong Kong
+Satisfy your sweet tooth as we give you the skinny on the best cake shops in Hong Kong.

-Cake shops in Hong Kong
+Our favourite cake shops in Hong Kong

 Jouer, G/F Sau Wah Fong, Wan Chai, Hong Kong, p.
 2528 6577, 灣仔秀華坊地下

 2. Infiniti C

 Serving a range of gluten-free, vegan, and keto-friendly options, this cafe is well known for having atypical cake flavours.
 The blue cake on this Instagram post is the Blue Rose and Keto Earl Grey Cake, which is one of their best-selling cakes.
 Whether it’s Acai Greek Yogurt or Matcha Goji Berries, you’ll definitely find something special here.

 Often referred to as “the Culinary Van Gogh”, Dominique Ansel has opened his flagship store at H Queen’s this year.
 Blending Hong Kong culture into his desserts, some of the goodies at Dang Wen Li look like local savoury snacks, such as dumplings, fish balls, and sandwiches, while there’s also the unsuspecting lemon juice box – which is actually earl grey bergamot cake.
 If you try the baguette-like cake, expect it to be, well, not a baguette, but it’s something delicious nonetheless.
 And this time, we won’t spoil the surprise for you!

 Dang Wen Li by Dominique Ansel has locations in Tsim Sha Tsui and Central.